FilipDominec/nihilnovi/README.md

 #### Origin files (\*.opj)

 Origin files are containers for multiple data files.
-In PlotCommander, such a file is represented in the same way as a directory: Its row can be expanded to show all contained spreadsheets, which can be further expanded to enable plotting all respective data columns.
+In Nihilnovi, such a file is represented in the same way as a directory: Its row can be expanded to show all contained spreadsheets, which can be further expanded to enable plotting all respective data columns.
 It was, however, observed that with some files, the external origin parser causes a memory leak or crashes.

 Additionally, Origin saves presentation-ready graphs that refer to one or more data columns.

+#### Future dependencies

+In the future, browsing of other types files will probably bring also following dependencies:

+    ## .HDF5 - Hierarchical data format
+    sudo apt-get install python3-h5py

+	## .XLS - Excel files (and what about .ODS?)
+    sudo apt-get install python3-xlrd

 #### HDF - Hierarchical data format (\*.h5)